1959 Pacific typhoon season: Tropical Depression Marge

 A weak system, Tropical Depression Marge was first observed on September 1, before its winds was assessed by the next day.
 The depression moved in a north-northeast direction before recurving westward on September 3, striking Zhanjiang on that day also, before dissipating by 12:00 UTC.

 Tropical Storm Nora

 Nora formed along the ITCZ on September 5.
 The system traversed west-northwestward and passed above the northern side of Luzon on September 7.
 Two days later, Nora intensified into a tropical storm and peaked with winds of 50 kn.
 Whilst in the South China Sea on September 10, Tropical Storm Nora took a turn in a northeast direction, before reaching the Chinese coast the following day.
 Nora weakened into a tropical depression, and entered the East China Sea on September 12.
 The storm continued northeast until it dissipated on the same day near the Oki Islands.

-Tropical Depression Opal
+Tropical Storm Opal

-Tropical Depression Opal was short-lived, forming between northeast of Pohnpei and southwest of Ujelang Atoll on September 5, moving west-northwestward before dissipating the next day.
+Tropical Storm Opal was short-lived, forming between northeast of Pohnpei and southwest of Ujelang Atoll on September 5, moving west-northwestward before dissipating the next day.